MicroEJ/docs/VEEPortingGuide/uiInput.rst

 -  the C part of MicroUI input API (a built-in C archive) called Input Engine,

--  an implementation of a Abstraction Layer APIs for the input devices that must be provided by the BSP (see :ref:`LLINPUT-API-SECTION`).
+-  an implementation of Abstraction Layer APIs for the input devices that must be provided by the BSP (see :ref:`LLINPUT-API-SECTION`).

 Functional Description